marketler/GFW_vessel_scoring/README.md

 Training data for this project is too big to store in this repository.
 It will be licensed separately here: https://github.com/GlobalFishingWatch/training-data

-You do not need the training data to use the predition models as the trained model parameters are stored in the repository.
+You do not need the training data to use the prediction models as the trained model parameters are stored in the repository.

 ## Tools
 It also contains some tools to deal with the data formats of some of our partners: